franciscop/statux/README.md

 ### useStore()

 This is a React hook to handle a fragment of state.
-It returns a structure similar to React's `useState()`:
+It returns an array similar to React's `useState()`:

 ```js
 import { useStore } from 'statux';